Administration And Support Staff

 Ms. Tejada began teaching in 2000.
 She is a certified teacher and principal.
 Her teaching experience ranges from elementary to high school levels, with an emphasis in Structured English Immersion and Dual Language instruction.
 She has also served as a member and chairperson of student intervention teams, as a collaborative peer teacher, master teacher, and as the school coordinator for the IB Primary Years Programme.
 Most recently, she has served as the assistant principal and curriculum coach at Summit High School before being named the principal in September of 2017.
 She is passionate about quality instruction for all students and empowering students to work hard for the life they want to lead.
 Ms. Tejada also believes that an education without service to the community is incomplete.
 She hopes to establish regular opportunities for students to work within the community as part of their experience at Summit High School.

-Mr. Fladager has been a staff member at Summit High School since August of 2017, first as a paraprofessional working with our math classes.
+Mr. Fladager has been a staff member at Summit High School since August of 2017, first as a paraprofessional working with our math classes and then as the student mentor.
 He received a Bachelor of Science in Human Services with a focus in Child and Family Services from the University of Phoenix.
 Before coming to Summit, he spent several years working in Behavioral Health in varying roles as a behavior coach and parent aide.
-His experiences and education have given him a great deal of perspective and insight into how to best serve our students here at Summit as the school's student mentor.
+His experiences and education have given him a great deal of perspective and insight into how to best serve our students here at Summit as the school's dean of students.

 Sabrina Williams - Art

 Ms. Williams graduated from School of Visual Arts in NYC, and has been teaching since 2004.
 She has been at Summit since 2011.
 She currently teaches Drawing and Painting, Printmaking, and Sculpture and is the director of the annual Summit Student Art Show.